openbank/openbank/v1/accountpublic/all.md

-# Consumer API v1.0.0
+# Account Public API v1.0.0

-Provides create and read operations on the consumer resource.
+Provides create and read operations on the account public resource.

 * Host ``